forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * Strict measures in many areas
   * High number of severe cases in densely populated areas in the North (e.g. New York)
 * Summer 2020: Moderate to high number of severe cases in the urban centres of the Sun Belt.
-* Autumn 2020: High number of severe cases starting where the winter comes first: Central North and Colorado.
+* Autumn 2020: High number of severe cases starting where the winter comes first: Central North and at high altitude e.g. in Colorado.
 * Early to Mid Winter 2020/2021: High case numbers in many states (less severe cases where the winter is warmer)
 * Mid to Late Winter 2021: Cases start decreasing.
+Likely due to adapting measures to airborne transmission.
+  > There's a helpful [aerosol FAQ](#marr-aerosol-faq) from the advisors which I came across when reading a [CO2 sensor usage recommendation](#stocker) from the Swiss university advisors, which is a recommended read by itself.

-Likely due to adequate protection measures e.g. indoor ventilation and masks but not overly strict e.g. allowing outdoors gastronomy and shopping (e.g. New York) => people are and meet outdoors.
+  In sensible indoor situations masks and ventilation and allowing outdoors gastronomy and shopping (e.g. New York) => people are and meet outdoors.
 * Spring 2020:
   * Restrictions are lessened in many states.
-  * The vaccine program likely reduces the number of severe cases.
+  * A large vaccination program which likely reduces the number of severe cases.
   * Especially in the Southern states, a key reason for low cases are likely the warming temperatures.

 ### South Americas